-A biopsy is a diagnostic test that involves collecting small pieces of kidney tissue, usually through a needle, for examination with a microscope.
-A kidney biopsy can help in making a diagnosis and in choosing the best possible treatment.
+A kidney biopsy is a diagnostic test that involves collecting small pieces of kidney tissue, usually through a needle, for examination with a microscope.
+This procedure can help in making a diagnosis and in choosing the best possible treatment.

 A biopsy can also help explain why a kidney is not working properly.

-A kidney biopsy is needed to make a diagnosis in any of the following conditions:
+Your doctor may prescribe a kidney biopsy to make a diagnosis in any of the following conditions:

-• hematuria, which is blood in the urine
+– Hematuria, which is blood in the urine

-• proteinuria, which is excessive protein in the urine
+– Proteinuria, which is excessive protein in the urine

-• impaired kidney function, which causes excessive waste products in the blood
+– Impaired kidney function, which causes excessive waste products in the blood

-After the test, you should lie on your back in the hospital for a 4-6 hours.
+After the procedure, you should rest in the hospital for a few hours.
 During this time, the staff will monitor blood pressure and pulse frequently.
 Most patients leave the hospital the same day.
 You may notice some blood in the urine for 24 hours after the test.
 A rare complication is uncontrolled bleeding.